-1. Submit a completed Captioning Service Request form to SSD at least thirty (30) days before the start of the quarter for returning students or as soon as they are enrolled for new students.
-The request can be submitted at the

-Service Request link.
+1. Submit a completed Captioning Service Request form to SSD at least thirty (30) days before the start of the term for returning students or as soon as they are enrolled for new students.
+The request can be submitted at the Service Request link.

 - 2. All one-time requests must be submitted by email to ssddeafservices@csusb.edu as soon as the student becomes aware of the need with at least three (3) working days advance notice.
-For conferences, field trips and any other functions, please contact the Deaf Services Coordinator or designee as soon as possible as arranging for services may take weeks to coordinate. - 3.
+For conferences, field trips and any other functions, please contact the Deaf Services Coordinator, or designee, as soon as possible as arranging for services may take weeks to coordinate. - 3.
 All email communication regarding captioning services must be submitted to ssddeafservices@csusb.edu. - 4.
 Cancellations, if known, need to be submitted at least two (2) working days in advance or as soon as possible.
 Services may be suspended if two (2) or more classes/events are missed without prior notification.
 Students will need to meet with the Deaf Services Coordinator or designee before services are reinstated. - 5.
 All communication regarding requests for services, late notifications, extensions on requests, or cancellations, etc. need to be made between students and SSD.
 Students are not to communicate to captionists directly regarding scheduling issues or make any personal schedule(s) with the captionist(s). - 6.
-Captionists will leave after twenty (20) minutes if the student does not attend class or the event.
+Captionists will leave after twenty (20) minutes if the student does not attend class or the event. - 7.
+Students must sign the Audio Recording and Transcription Services Agreement prior to receiving captioning services at least thirty (30) days prior to the start of the term.
+This form may be obtained from the SSD office during normal business hours.